Center for

 What is service-learning?

-The National Service-Learning Clearinghouse describes service-learning as "a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities."
+Service-Learning is "a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities."
+(National Service-Learning Clearinghouse)

 Get involved in your community, and do something fun and exciting!
 Our sponsored projects are a great way to make a difference in your community, meet new people, network with local community partners, build your resume, and have fun.